 As part of our financial aid package we also offer merit-based aid the rewards you for high academic achievement—you could qualify for merit awards up to $60,000 for over four years.

-The most important fact about Student Financial Services at Bay Path College—we are here to help you at any point in the financial aid process!
+The most important fact about Student Financial Services at Bay Path University—we are here to help you at any point in the financial aid process!

 Apply for Financial Aid After January 1

 After submitting your admission application, you must complete the FAFSA (Free Application for Federal Student Aid) to determine your aid eligibility.
-The College will receive your information directly from FAFSA.
+The University will receive your information directly from FAFSA.

-You must submit the FAFSA after January 1; The Bay Path College school code is 002122.
+You must submit the FAFSA after January 1; The Bay Path University school code is 002122.

 College Goal Sundays